Ontario school board trustees spent $50,000 on summer trip to Italy

 “Who’s minding the hen house?” asked Fortino.
 “Is it the union’s job to clean up the trustees?
 How much longer can we wait?”

-The trustee’s trip to Italy came shortly after the school board approved changes to its trustee expense policy, which included an upgrade from economy to coach class for travel outside North America.
+The trustee’s trip to Italy came shortly after the school board approved changes to its trustee expense policy, which included an upgrade from economy to business class for travel outside North America.

 Other changes involved booking above the standard hotel room rate, the elimination of maximum rates for meals and an allowance of claims for alcohol in certain cases.